 What is the Great Hall Project?

 More than two decades after opening, the Great Hall beneath the iconic tented roof of Denver International Airport’s (DEN) Jeppesen Terminal needs updating to address today’s aviation needs.
 This project will greatly enhance security and improve passenger flow.
 The Great Hall Project will include upgrades to Jeppesen Terminal, including restrooms and other infrastructure that is now 25 years old.
 These renovations will allow the airport to recapture the original spirit of the terminal as a relaxing and vibrant experience, via new shops and restaurants, enhanced technology, ample seating and more.

 Why is the Great Hall Project needed?

 With the growth DEN is experiencing and the aging infrastructure, we must plan for the future.
 The facility is starting to age and needs major maintenance and upgrades.
 Jeppesen Terminal was built to serve only 50 million annual passengers and we served over 69 million passengers in 2019.
-Currently, TSA checkpoints are at capacity.
-The airport also has an underutilized and inefficient ticket lobby space and is lacking the adequate amount of concessionaires to accommodate projected passenger growth.
+The airport also has an underutilized and inefficient ticket lobby space and is lacking the adequate amount of concessionaires to accommodate passenger demand.

 What will happen with the TSA checkpoints?

 The Great Hall Project is designed to make the security screening process more efficient and less stressful for travelers.
-The project will greatly enhance security by moving today’s TSA screening checkpoints from Level 5 to Level 6 and create a new prototype for TSA that will increase passenger throughput and increase safety.
+The project will greatly enhance security and create a new prototype for TSA that will increase passenger throughput and increase safety.